 Anyone who wishes to qualify as a barrister must follow the route to qualification set out by the Bar Standards Board (BSB).
 The stages to qualification were revised in 2019.
 They do not make fundamental changes to the first stage to qualification - the academic component of the legal training stage.
 This means that in order to be eligible for the professional stage, a student must first have completed either a law degree or completed a non-law degree and a conversion course, either of which must cover core law modules.
 The LLB and Law Conversion courses at LSBU meet the requirements.

 Meeting the needs of our students

 LSBU continues to be committed to enabling access to the legal professions for people of all backgrounds.
-We provide the best opportunities and learning for all our students to help realise their career goals.
-We have provided the qualifying law degree and the law conversion course for many years and will continue to offer courses that are relevant to professional qualification a solicitor or barrister:
+We work hard to create opportunities and learning for all our students to help realise their career goals.
+We have provided the qualifying law degree and the law conversion course for many years and will continue to offer courses that are relevant to professional qualification as a solicitor or barrister:

-- We propose to give students taking our law degree a head-start with clinical and legal simulations as well as a taster of the type of examination for SQE Part 1.
+- We have adapted our law degrees to provide a head-start with clinical and legal simulations as well as a taster of the type of examination for SQE Part 1.

-- We intend to create a postgraduate qualification to enable students to prepare fully for SQE Part 1 and gain some experience towards SQE Part 2.
+- We are currently revising our postgraduate qualifications to enable students to prepare fully for SQE Part 1 and gain some experience towards SQE Part 2.

 - We intend to offer a conversion course for non law graduates who want to qualify as a lawyer but need more time to decide which direction to take.